Coup d'état: Coup-proofing

 In what is referred to as "coup-proofing", regimes create structures that make it hard for any small group to seize power.
 These coup-proofing strategies may include the strategic placing of family, ethnic, and religious groups in the military; creation of an armed force parallel to the regular military; and development of multiple internal security agencies with overlapping jurisdiction that constantly monitor one another.
 It may also involve frequent salary hikes and promotions for members of the military, and the deliberate use of diverse bureaucrats.
 Research shows that some coup-proofing strategies reduce the risk of coups occurring.
-However, coup-proofing reduces military effectiveness, and limits the rents that an incumbent can extract.
+However, coup-proofing reduces military effectiveness, (Note: Multiple sources:) and limits the rents that an incumbent can extract.
 One reason why authoritarian governments tend to have incompetent militaries is that authoritarian regimes fear that their military will stage a coup or allow a domestic uprising to proceed uninterrupted – as a consequence, authoritarian rulers have incentives to place incompetent loyalists in key positions in the military.

 A 2016 study shows that the implementation of succession rules reduce the occurrence of coup attempts.
 Succession rules are believed to hamper coordination efforts among coup plotters by assuaging elites who have more to gain by patience than by plotting.

 According to political scientists Curtis Bell and Jonathan Powell, coup attempts in neighbouring countries lead to greater coup-proofing and coup-related repression in a region.
 A 2017 study finds that countries' coup-proofing strategies are heavily influenced by other countries with similar histories.
 Coup-proofing is more likely in former French colonies.

 A 2018 study in the Journal of Peace Research found that leaders who survive coup attempts and respond by purging known and potential rivals are likely to have longer tenures as leaders.
 A 2019 study in Conflict Management and Peace Science found that personalist dictatorships are more likely to take coup-proofing measures than other authoritarian regimes; the authors argue that this is because "personalists are characterized by weak institutions and narrow support bases, a lack of unifying ideologies and informal links to the ruler".

 In their 2022 book Revolution and Dictatorship: The Violent Origins of Durable Authoritarianism, political scientists Steven Levitsky and Lucan Way found that political-military fusion, where the ruling party is highly interlinked with the military and created the administrative structures of the military from its inception, is extremely effective at preventing military coups.
 For example, the People's Liberation Army was created by the Chinese Communist Party during the Chinese Civil War, and never instigated a military coup even after large-scale policy failures (i.e. the Great Leap Forward) or the extreme political instability of the Cultural Revolution.

 Some scholars have posited that the recruitment of foreign legionnaires into national armies can reduce the probability of military coups.